 Our team of tutors and assessors includes successful QLTS candidates, academics, and experienced legal professionals in a variety of specialties.

-Our Superexam platform is truly a unique offering.
+Our Superexam platform is truly a unique offering and a great tool for SQE sqe self-study.
 We have offered training for QLTS candidates under the old regime with hugely successful results.
 We have taken that experience along with research into learning methods to develop the platform.
 We provide legal skills video lectures and workshops, lecture notes and SQE mock station simulations (with personalised feedback) which are specifically tailored to SQE exam conditions and marking criteria.
 We also provide guidance in other skills that will help you get through this assessment, such as exam techniques, stress management, and time management.
 It will be also important for candidates to develop fast reading and comprehension skills, as well as learning the structure of common documents so that you can navigate quickly to the most pertinent sections.

 SQE 1 Preparation: Law

 The SQE 1 assessment is a multiple-choice exam which tests how the candidate applies his/her functioning legal knowledge (FLK) to realistic client-based scenarios.
 The exam takes place over two sessions, with 180 questions in each, covering the following areas of substantive and procedural law: